2015xli/yoga_course_agent_fastapi_qdrant/README.md

     pip install neo4j openai chromadb-client uvicorn fastapi requests
     ```

-### Building the Knowledge Graph and ChromaDB
+### Building the Knowledge Graph and Qdrant Vector Store

 Before running the application, you need to populate the databases:

 ```bash
 python build_graphrag.py
 ```
-This script will connect to your Neo4j instance, clear existing data, load data from the `array_*.json` files, and build the ChromaDB collections.
+This script will connect to your Neo4j instance, clear existing data, load data from the `array_*.json` files, and populate the Qdrant collection.

 ### Running the Application